johnakon/git-intro/start.md

 `git config user.name` This command allows you to tell git about yourself `git config user.email` This command allows you to configure git with your email

-6. `git status` Checks to see which files have changed
+6. `git status` Checks to see which files have changed.

-7. `git add start.txt` Adds files to staging for commit
+7. `git add start.txt` Adds files to staging for commit.

-8. `git commit -m "Initial project set up"` Commits files with descriptions
+8. `git commit -m "Initial project set up"` Commits files with descriptions.